prudvihemanth/homelike_assignment/README.md

 **Without docker:**
 Ensure the latest stable versions of Node, Npm and Mongo are Installed.

+Change the host of mongo url from "localhost" to "mongo" in index.ts file.
 Go to the root of the project and run the command: “npm install”

 From root of the project run the command “npm run start:dev”

-**Features Implemente:**
+**Features Implemented:**
 - Hapi Js withTypescript
 - Authentication (jwt)
 - Authorization (TENANT & USER roles)